ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/project-with-survey/mac-os/README.md

 > NOTE : This service is designed to support multiple cloud storage providers and offers flexible cloud integration capabilities.
 Based on your selected cloud provider, the service can be configured accordingly to enable seamless storage, certificate generation, and report handling.

-For detailed configuration options, supported cloud providers, and integration guidelines, please refer to the official documentation available in this [ReadMe](https://www.npmjs.com/package/client-cloud-services?activeTab=readme)
+For detailed configuration options, supported cloud providers, and integration guidelines, please refer to the official documentation available [here](https://www.npmjs.com/package/client-cloud-services?activeTab=readme)